AllenHeartcore/ECE411_UIUC23fa/mp2/README.rst

 and program them according to their implied functionality.
 If you get the "cross module reference error" when compiling, it is likely the case that you have modified some of these signal names.

+To ensure correctness, RVFI requires all connected signals (as specified in ``top.sv``) to be correct when you raise the 'commit' signal (``load_pc`` for this MP).
+Notably, this means that memory address, memory read/write data, and ``regfilemux_out`` must remain correct while incrementing the PC after finishing the read/write.

+You should always raise ``load_pc`` at the last state of each instruction, and make sure all RVFI signals are still valid at that time.

 Two different testbenches are provided.
 To choose which one to instantiate in ``mp2/hvl/top.sv``, set the ``TESTBENCH`` macro to either ``SRC`` or ``RAND``.